 If you are named as an executor in a Will, you can apply for probate to deal with the estate of the deceased.

-If there is more than one executor, all executors will have to decide who completes the application on behalf of the others, as the lead applicant.
+If there is more than one executor, all executors will have to decide who fills in the application on behalf of the others, as the lead applicant.

 This will not affect the rights of the others - all executors named in the Grant of Probate will be able to act.